-Professor Margaret T. Peeler is the Charles B. Degenstein Professor of Biology.
+Professor Margaret T. Peeler, department head, is the Charles B. Degenstein Professor of Biology.
 She earned her Ph.D. from Duke University, and her areas of teaching include introductory biology, developmental biology and cell biology.
 She is currently researching the role of cell interactions in gene expression and cell fate in sea urchin embryonic development.

 Professor Matthew H. Persons earned his Ph.D. from the University of Cincinnati.
 He teaches animal behavior, comparative vertebrate anatomy and invertebrate zoology.
 A behavioral ecologist, his research interests include chemically mediated predator-prey interactions in spiders and insects and the evolution of animal signals.

 Professor David S. Richard holds a Ph.D. from the University of Edinburgh.
 A zoologist with research interests in reproductive insect endocrinology, he teaches introductory biology, animal physiology and cell biology and directs the Cross-Cultural Focus Australia program.